Timing chain parts on M 123 engine

-1 - gear of the exhaust camshaft; 2 - top guide; 2a - intermediate gear; 2b - bottom guide; 3 - intake camshaft gear; 4 - guide wheel; 5 - restrictive pin; 6 - intermediate gear; 7 - distribution chain; 8 - crankshaft sprocket; 9 - rolling axis; 10 - right guide; 11 - hydraulic chain tensioner
+1 - exhaust camshaft gear; 2 - upper guide; 2a - intermediate gear; 2b - lower on the guide; 3 - intake camshaft gear; 4 - guide wheel; 5 - limit pin; 6 - intermediate gear; 7 - distribution chain; 8 - crankshaft sprocket; 9 - rolling axis; 10 - right guide; 11 - hydraulic chain tensioner

 Removing the timing chain link

-2. If necessary, the cam followers can be removed to make turning the engine easier.
+2. If necessary, the cam followers can be removed to make it easier to turn the engine.

 3. Rotate the engine two full turns and check that the chain has a connecting link.
-If there is no such link, put a rag on the cam drive sprocket and grind the ends of the axis of one single link.
+If there is no such link, place a rag on the cam sprocket and sand down the ends of the axle of one single link.

 4. Remove the chain tensioner.

-5. Slide the removable link onto the cam drive sprocket, remove the link and attach the new camshaft chain with the new link.
-Keep the chain engaged with the sprocket and have a helper crank the engine while the new chain is seated on the sprockets.
+5. Place the replacement link on the cam sprocket, remove the link, and attach the new camshaft chain using the new link.
+Keep the chain engaged with the sprocket and have an assistant crank the engine while seating the new chain on the sprockets.

-6. With the free ends of the chain on the sprocket, insert the link from the rear and replace the washers and cleats.
-If there is only one clamp, its closed end must face in the direction of rotation.
+6. With the free ends of the chain on the sprocket, insert the link from the back and replace the washers and clamps.
+If there is only one clamp, its closed end should face the direction of rotation.

 7. Install the chain tensioner.